PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Fixed Listbox.Update - set_to_index changed to be an int, list or tuple
 * Added parent parameter to call to tkinter's askopenfilename, directory, filenames.
 Not sure why the root wasn't passed in before
 * Button.Update - also sets the activebackground to the button's background color
 * Graph - New parameter when creating. `float_values`.
-If True, then you're indicating that your coordinate system is float not int based
+If True, then you're indicating that your coordinate system is float not int-based
 * Graph.Update - made background color optional parm so that visible only can be set
 * Frame.Layout returns self now for chaining
 * TabGroup.Layout returns self now for chaining
 * Column.Layout returns self now for chaining
 * Menu.Update menu_definition is now optional to allow for changing visibility only
-* Added inivisiblity support for menu bars
+* Added invisiblity support for menu bars
 * Table.Update supports setting alternating row color and row_colors (list of rows and the color to set)
 * Set window.TimeoutKey to TIMEOUT_KEY initially
-* Window - check for types for title (should be string) and layout (should be list) and warns user if not correct
+* Window - check for types of title (should be string) and layout (should be list) and warns user if not correct
 * Window - renamed some methods by adding _ in front (like Show) as they are NOT user callable
 * Another shortcut!
 Elem = Element = FindElement
 * SaveToDisk - will not write buttons to file.
 Fixed problems due to buttons having keys